|

 long vowel sounds word lists

-Long Vowel Word List
+Free Download: Long Vowel Word Lists

 I made these word lists to help teach the long vowels.
 I find it handy to have these on hand when playing phonics games or planning activities for long vowel lessons.